5 secret benefits of ageing we don’t talk about often enough

 As we age, we cross many watersheds.
 We learn to be survivors.
 We stumble, we fall and we learn to pick ourselves up again.
 We pass through the fire and we rise from the ashes many times.
 Being vulnerable, surviving our pain and our falls, we grow wiser and resilient.

-Living in Vietnam I’ve found you can have another perspective on ageing.
+Living in Vietnam for the last four year, I’ve found you can have another perspective on ageing.
 In Asia elders are respected.
 Millennials will always be juniors here.
 There is a clear hierarchy: you learn from your elders.

-That’s one of the reasons I live in Vietnam.
-And the fact that every other day someone will say that I am beautiful, at nearly 55.
-Where else would I feel that way?
+That’s one of the reasons I love living in Vietnam (as soon as the borders open I will be back!).
+I also love the fact that every other day a lady at the market will comment that I am beautiful.
+At nearly 58, where else would I feel that way?

 3. Ageing has made me fearless